 As exhausted parents, we can’t wait for our kids’ bedtimes to arrive any faster.
 We look forward to it like some trophy at the end of a day of hard labor.
 It’s our kid-free time and we want to make the most of it!
 But the moment the kids are asleep, we start missing them and can’t stop talking and thinking about them.

-So here’s one set of typical things that I do as a parent while sonny is off to dreamland.
+So here’s one set of typical things that I do as a parent while our son is off to dreamland.
 Enjoy these random musings!

 While you were sleeping…